Project File Options#

 exclude_dir#

-Directories whose contents should not be included in documentation.
-Each excluded directory must be on its own line.
+List of directories whose contents should not be included in documentation.
 Provide the relative path to directory from the top level project file.
 Can be a glob pattern, for example **/test*, which will match any directory that starts with test anywhere in the source directory tree.

 include#